In a recent “Autistic Hoya” blog post written by Lydia Brown (C’15), the first-year student lists “15 Things You Should Never Say to an Autistic.”

 That distinction is likely to change with the 2013 edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), which psychiatrists have long used for diagnosing patients.
 In the new edition, only autism will appear.

-Brown believes autism shouldn’t be in the DSM at all.
+She believes autism shouldn’t be in the DSM at all.

 “A lot of the people in the community don’t like the word disorder,” Brown says.
 “I don’t really like the word disability either, but it’s accurate in the context of our society.
 We’re differently ordered but not disordered.”